gbowne1/codebooker/CONTRIBUTING.md

 ## Editor & IDE

-The repository contains folders with project appropriate settings and configurations for Visual Studio and Visual Studio code but beyond that, We are tool and editor/IDE agnostic so you can use whatever editor or IDE or you like.
+The repository contains folders with project appropriate settings and configurations for Visual Studio code, but beyond that, we are tool and editor/IDE agnostic so you can use whatever editor or IDE or you like.

+Follow the instructions in the [DEVSETUP](/docs/DEVSETUP.md) to setup your IDE workspace.

+## Prerequisites to use Database for programmers

+Adequate knowledge in the Reach programming language.

 React gives us built-in hooks such as useEffect, useSelector, useRef, useHook, useCallback, useContext, useMemo, useForm, useHistory, etc. Please make sure to make the most use of these provided React built-ins.